WHAT IS CERVICAL CANCER?

 Cancer is when cells grow abnormally in the body and divide uncontrollably.
 Cells in the human body have a natural lifespan, and when they die, new cells kickstart production and replace them.
 Cancer happens when cells do not die or continue dividing.
 The main cervical cancer causes in women:

--Using too many birth control pills slightly increases the risk for developing this illness.
+- Using too many birth control pills slightly increases the risk

 Cervical cancer screening tests are used to pinpoint the stages of this illness.
 Your doctor may recommend various cervical cancer diagnosis tests for its prevention and treatment which are as follows: